Skip to Main Content

 Introduction to the Library: Academic Staff

-All modules will generally have a reading list of resources recommended by the module leader.
-These lists are made available to students via our Leganto reading lists platform and linked to the module on Course Resources.
-You can find out more about the reading lists system from our dedicated guide.
+All modules will generally have a resource list of resources recommended by the module leader.
+These lists are made available to students via our Leganto resource lists platform and linked to the module on Blackboard.
+You can find out more about the resource lists system from our dedicated guide

 You can put links to just about any resource on your reading list; it doesn’t just have to be resources we provide in the library.
-Your reading list can contain items that we have in stock in the Library, items that you'd like us to order, online books and journal articles available via the Library's subscriptions, and freely-available online material such as videos and blogs.
+Your resource list can contain items that we have in stock in the Library, items that you'd like us to order, online books and journal articles available via the Library's subscriptions, LinkedIn Learning courses, and freely-available online material such as videos and blogs.

 Remember that if you need your students to read a specific chapter or journal article, that we don’t have available in electronic format, you can use a digitisation scheme to arrange for a scanned document to be added to the list.
-You can find out more about digitisation from the reading lists guide mentioned above.
+You can find out more about digitisation from the resource list guide mentioned above.

 How to find your lists

-You can find your module reading lists from
+You can find your module resource lists from:

-• From the library home page; look for the reading lists button
+• From the library home page; look for the resource lists button

 • From this direct link (you will need to sign in to see the lists you are associated with)